Bobby Ray Inman: International Signal and Control (ISC) Scandal

 In 1994, after Bobby Ray Inman asked to be withdrawn from consideration as Defense Secretary, his critics speculated that the decision was motivated by a desire to conceal his links to International Signal and Control (ISC).
-Inman was a member of the board of directors of the company, which was allegedly either negligent or approved illegal exports.
+Inman was a member of the board of directors of the company, which allegedly either was negligent or approved illegal exports.

 Originally called ESI (Electronic Systems International), the company manufactured sub-assemblies for the AGM-45 Shrike and RIM-7 Sea Sparrow missiles in 1974, and just after the Vietnam War which was part of a standard arms contract for the US defense administration (DCAS).
 The company also had a commercial repair facility of two meter portable amateur ("ham") radios from a company in New Jersey called Clegg, and manufactured communications helmet radios for firemen, and electronic outdoor bug zappers.

 ISC was involved in two major indiscretions, for which CEO James Guerin received a 15-year prison sentence: